syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 ### getDuration()
 {:#methods:getduration}

-It returns the whole duration (seconds) time of the current source (video/audio).
+Returns the whole duration (seconds) of the current source (video/audio).

 #### Example